Minehead to St Ives – the north section of the South West Coast Path.

 There are quite a few festivals and events along this route, so check your dates out with Great British Walks.
 The South West Coast Path has a couple more treats in store apart from the magnificent scenery – Cider is one, and cream teas are the other!
 Opportunities to try out these local delights should not be missed.
 You can argue that a cream scone will aid your energy levels, whilst a long cool cider will relax you after your days walking.

 We have lots of itineraries along this route.
-If you don’t see what you want, just contact Great British Walks, and we can make a bespoke itinerary for you.
-Happy walking!
+If you don’t see what you want, just contact Great British Walks, and we can make a bespoke itinerary for

 You can also request further information about all our walking holidays by completing our enquiry form.